SpoddyCoder/clonepi/README.md

 Typical use cases;

 + Stop services/apps before starting sync and restarting them after sync finishes.
+(NB: the `--services` switch can also do this)
 + Prepare the source disk before syncing.
 + Prepare the clone disk after sync - eg: modify hostname/fixed IP address if intended for anothe Pi on your network etc.